phue/rna_seq_kallisto1/readme.md

 ### Output
-### NOT DONE

 The pipeline will generate a output folder (by default called 'results') This folder would contain everything you need and is the only thing you need to save somewhere safe.
+To do this you need to use the **data moving node** again.
+E.g.</br>

+cp -r $WORK/my_cool_project/rna_seq_kallisto1/results to/my/storage </br>

+where "to/my/storager" is the full path location where you want to keep the results. </br>
-Inside this folder is another folder called report and there is a file called report.html.
+Inside this folder is another folder called "report" and there is a file called "report.html".
 That file you should open, it will explain the outputs and direct you to the different files.